For you created my inmost being; you knit me together in my mother’s womb.

 God made you with gifts, talents, and strengths—exactly what you need to walk down the path He has chosen for you.
 Prayerfully decide to use those parts of yourself for the good in your life, and don’t let Satan prey on the weaknesses!

-For more about goal-setting, check out my first book, Organizing You: Finding Your Spiritual Clutter and Using Organization to Clear it Out.
+For more about goal-setting, check out my first book, Organizing You: Finding Your Spiritual Clutter and Using Organization to Clear it Out and my goal-setting workbook, Organizing for a New Year.

 And please share this with other goal-setters!
 Here’s a pin friendly image: